“The Lord is my strength and my song and he has become my salvation. This is my God, and I will praise him, my father’s God, and I will exalt him.”

 God is my strength, and he’s my song.
 He causes me to sing, and he has become my salvation.
 God, Yahweh.
 The Lord is the one who has saved me.
 And he says, “This is my God.”
 It’s almost like he’s just boasting here, this is my God who did this.
-This is my God who saved me.
-This is my God who delivered me.
-This is my God who provided for me, and I will praise him, and not just my God or my father’s God.
+This is my God who saved me and this is my God who delivered me.
+And this is my God who provided for me, and I will praise him, and not just my God or my father’s God.
 Those who trusted in God before me, those who saw him move in power on their behalf, them too, and so I exalt him.
 This is my father’s God and I exalt him.

 Exodus 15:2 Reminds Us to Praise God in Prayer

 I just want to encourage us today in prayer to praise God.
 We know there are different kinds of prayer.
 There’s intercessory prayer, there’s confession in prayer.
 There’s petition as we ask God for things and there’s thanksgiving.
 At the same time, part of our prayer life should include praise and worship and exaltation and singing, even.
 I would encourage you if you don’t sing during your time with the Lord, you need to start singing at some point because the Lord is our strength and our song.
 He’s the one who has saved us.

 So, God right now, right now we pray, we look to you.
 We lift our eyes to heaven and we praise you for being our strength.
 We praise you, for you are our song.
 And we sing to you.
 Our hearts rejoice in you.
 We are glad in you, for you have become our salvation.
 God, thank you for saving us from our sins.
 We just thank you all over again today for the way you have saved us from our sins, for the way you’ve delivered us from death.